freeeve/neo4c/readme.md

 ## neo4j-c-driver
-A driver for neo4j for C, which uses the REST protocol.
-It is far from complete; development began 9/1/2012.
+A driver for neo4j for C, which uses the REST protocol. *It is far from complete--in fact, it's not even usable in an unstable manner, yet; development began 9/1/2012.*
 The goals of the library are to provide some wrappers to libcurl and a json library to allow neo4j-specific utility functions.